Fastlikelava/william-carter-portfolio/design-stories/ssn-card-request-tool.md

 ## 3b.
 Defining Logic & Requirements

-  The tool required mapping **every possible user scenario**, including:
+Designing this tool required untangling every possible scenario a user might fall into.
+Eligibility for a Social Security card depends on a wide range of factors, including:

-  - reason for request
+- reason for the request
-  - citizenship status
+- citizenship or immigration status
-  - location
+- location (inside the U.S., abroad, or transient)
 - documentation availability
-  - special exceptions
+- third-party or parental filing rules
-  - state laws concerning electronic disclosure
+- state laws governing electronic disclosure

-  We converted complex program logic into **user-centered logic**:
+- special exceptions and edge cases

+Early analysis showed that the existing logic was written for program administrators—not for the public.
+To create a clearer, more navigable experience, we reframed the decision points around **user-centered questions**, presented in a natural order that aligned with real mental models.

+### The core structure of the redesigned logic

-  I. Who are you?
+**I. Who are you filing for?**
-  Knowing if you filing for yourself, your child, or a third party helps us determin eligiblity to recive a replacement card.
+Understanding whether the user is acting for themselves, a minor child, or someone else determines eligibility and what authority or documentation they must present.

-  II.
-Why do you need a card?
+**II.
+Why do you need a card?**
-      Recently adopted, non-citzens attaing permentat resident status, and those without traditional identification require differnt documention proofs.
+Different scenarios—name changes, newly naturalized citizens, recently adopted children, and users without traditional ID—trigger different evidence requirements.

-  III.
-Where are you located?
+**III.
+Where are you located?**
-  Citizens living abroad, transient individuals, and users living in pro electronic discloure states all have different workflows.
+Users living abroad, unhoused individuals, and those in states that permit electronic disclosure each require distinct workflows and instructions.

-  IV.
-Do you have these documents?
+**IV.
+What documents do you have today?**
+Users often misunderstand “original” versus “certified” documents.
+Asking early about what they possess helps route them into the correct evidence path.

-  V. What applies to your situation?
+**V. What else applies to your situation?**

-This produced a streamlined decision-tree architecture.
+Additional conditions—such as age, recent immigration status changes, or special exceptions—further refine the path and ensure accuracy.

+---

+By restructuring the program’s dense, rule-based logic into straightforward, sequential questions, we created a **streamlined decision-tree architecture** that users could navigate one step at a time without needing to understand the underlying policy.